Rick00Kim/kururu-blog/content/about/index.en.md

       Establishing a service monitoring system (APM, Monitoring Server Resource) Establishing and managing Remote(private)-Repository (Artifactory, etc)
-      Resolving Toil (To relieve unnecessary work due to like repetitive work)
+      Resolving Toil (To relieve unnecessary work due to like repetitive work) Estimate security of Server and resolve the problem.

 ##### 2. Backend Engineer